moredip/mdevcon-workshop/README.md

 sudo gem install frank-cucumber pry --no-rdoc --no-ri
 ```

-If you're using a system like [rvm](https://rvm.io/rvm/install/) or [rbenv](https://github.com/sstephenson/rbenv/#installation) to manage the ruby setup on your machine (and I recommend that you do) then you probably won't need to use sudo in that command.
+You only need to the `sudo` part if you're using the default ruby install.
+If you're using rvm or rbenv you can leave that part off.

 Once you've done that you should be able to run the `frank` command in the terminal, and get output something like this:
 ```